10 Value Stocks To Invest In Now

 7. American Tower Corp.
 (AMT)

-American Tower Corp. is a name that may not be familiar to casual investors, but it’s been printing money as 5G technology is just beginning to take root across the globe.
+American Tower Corp. is a real estate investment trust that may not be familiar to casual investors, but it’s been printing money as 5G technology is just beginning to take root across the globe.
 American Tower has the largest portfolio of broadcast towers in the U.S. and is expanding its wireless infrastructure as demand soars.

 8. T-Mobile US Inc. (TMUS)